Can You Freeze Mint?

 Dry and freeze

-Mint is one of those herbs that take well to drying.
+Mint is one of those herbs that takes well to drying.
 You can dry mint leaves and then freeze them to make them last even longer.
 Use a food dehydrator, a microwave, or regular oven to dry the leaves quickly.
 Alternatively, you can air-dry leaves for about two weeks.
 Place the dried leaves in a resealable bag for storage in the freezer.

+Last update on 2024-10-08.
 We earn a commission if you make a purchase, at no additional cost to you.

 Does thawed mint taste different from fresh mint?